 Simply put, the Call2Recycle program is a free and easy way for earth-conscious folks like yourself to get rid of your old batteries and cellphones.
-With over twenty years of experience in safely and reliably diverting batteries from landfills, we take care of the hard part.
-All you have to do is drop off your old batteries and cellphones at one of the 30,000 Call2Recycle drop-off locations across North America.
+We bring more than 20 years of experience in safely and reliably diverting batteries from landfills.
+Why recycle batteries?
+It’s the right thing to do and disposed batteries can potentially release toxic chemicals.
+Call2Recycle takes care of the hard part.
+All you have to do is drop off your old batteries and cellphones at one of the thousands of Call2Recycle drop-off locations across North America.

 Here’s how it works

 The best way to ensure that batteries aren’t filling our landfills is to make sure they never get there.